denuoweb/btcd/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://pkg.go.dev/github.com/denuoweb/btcd)

-btcd is an alternative full node bitcoin implementation written in Go (golang).
+btcd is an alternative full node htmlcoin implementation written in Go (golang).

-This project is currently under active development and is in a Beta state.
-It is extremely stable and has been in production use since October 2013.

-It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin Core.
+It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Htmlcoin Core.
 We have taken great care to avoid btcd causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull